 - German Shepherds are too smart for their own good.
 They learn things scary fast and sometimes get themselves into trouble because of how smart they are.
 They learn your routine and habits, and they also learn when and how they can get away with mischief.

-- German Shepherds are incredible loyal and become very connected to their owner and family.
+- German Shepherds are incredibly loyal and become very connected to their owners and family.

 - German Shepherds are typically loving and affectionate.
 From the second I met Allie she greeted me with a wet tongue to the face.
 That is still her favorite greeting she will kiss anyone that will allow her to get close enough.